-Ivy Lynn Bourgeault, PhD, is a Professor in the Institute of Population Health at the University of Ottawa and the Canadian Institutes of Health Research Chair in Health Human Resource Policy which is jointly funded by Health Canada.
-She has garnered an international reputation for her research on health worker migration, particularly from a comparative perspective between key source and destination countries.
+Ivy Lynn Bourgeault, PhD, is a Professor in the School of Sociological and Anthropological Studies at the University of Ottawa and the University Research Chair in Gender, Diversity and the Professions.
+She leads the Canadian Health Workforce Network and the Empowering Women Leaders in Health initiative.
+Dr. Bourgeault has garnered an international reputation for her research on the health workforce, particularly from a gender lens.

-As a co-investigator with the On the Move Partnership, Ivy will co-lead with Lois Jackson the case study of employment-related geographical mobility of health workers to and from Nova Scotia.
+As a co-investigator with the On the Move Partnership, Ivy co-led with Lois Jackson the case study of employment-related geographical mobility of health workers to and from Nova Scotia.

 Bourgeault, I.L., (2013) “The Migration and Integration of Internationally Educated Health Professionals.”
 In Monahan, L., & Gabe, J. (Eds.), Key Concepts in Medical Sociology.
 2nd Edition. (p.169-174).
 London: Sage.